Giant Robo: The Day the Earth Stood Still: Release

 The series was originally released by Bandai Visual on VHS and LaserDisc from 1992 to 1998.
 On March 24, 2000, Toshiba Entertainment released the series on Region 2 DVD.
 The Giant Robo Giga Premium Collection (ASBY-1600) features digitally remastered video and audio, interviews with the creators and a companion book.
 Then, Media Factory released a limited edition Blu-ray Box on October 26, 2012, with the video remastered to 4K, as well as the NYAV Post English dub, interviews with the staff and Japanese cast, audio commentary by the staff, and a performance by the Warsaw National Philharmonic Orchestra.
 A standard edition Blu-ray Box was released on April 24, 2015, this time with English subtitles included.

 The distribution of the English-language version has been handled by five different companies.
 A LaserDisc edition was released by L.A.
 Hero in 1994.
 After L.A.
 Hero's license expired, it was released on VHS by U.S. Renditions and Manga Entertainment.
 After Manga Entertainment's license expired, Media Blasters released Giant Robo on DVD.
 Media Blasters' 2004 release includes the Japanese language track, the Manga Entertainment dub, an all-new dub by NYAV Post and subtitled Japanese commentary tracks on some of the episodes.
 After Media Blasters' license expired, Discotek Media announced at Otakon 2018 on August 12 that they have picked up the series for a Blu-ray release.
 Despite the included Gin Rei OVA being in a separate DVD release, it would include everything from Media Blasters' previous release.
 Discotek has also hoped to produce brand new extras for this release as well.
 It was released on December 24, 2019, while the Gin Rei release was released on December 29, 2020.

 Giant Robo was distributed in the Netherlands by Manga DVD and in Hong Kong by Asia Video.
 The French version, dubbed by Saint Maur Studios, was distributed by Pathé.
 The series was released in Italy by Granata Press.

 Related media

-Along with the animated version, Imagawa scripted a manga illustrated by Mari Mizuta.
-Serialized in Kadokawa Shoten's Comic Genki, it delves deeper into the machinations of the BF Group and introduces Yellow Emperor Rai-se (黄帝・ライセ, Kitei Rai-se) as Big Fire's counterpart in the IPO.
+Along with the animated version, Imagawa scripted a manga illustrated by Masami Ozone (under the pseudonym of Mari Mizuta).
+Serialized in Kadokawa Shoten's Comic Genki, it delves deeper into the machinations of the BF Group and introduces Yellow Emperor Raise (黄帝・ライセ, Kitei Raise) as Big Fire's counterpart in the IPO.
 The issues were later collected in two volumes published under the Newtype 100% Comics imprint.